Select surfaces to avoid/machine

 Select surfaces to avoid

-In the example below, the flat toolpath is machining the floor and the wall in the outermost pass.
+In the example below, the flat toolpath is machines the floor and the wall in the outermost pass.
 While this may be desirable in certain scenarios, in this case you may want to avoid machining the floor and the wall at the same time to avoid excessive load on the tool.
 To avoid machining the wall, you can select the wall surface and set the action to Avoid.

 excessive load on tool on flat toolpath machining floor and wall

-Flat toolpath machining floor and wall
+Flat toolpath machining floor and wall.

 1. In the operation dialog, go to the Geometry tab.